 When using Regular Expressions, select the Find, Replace, Find in Files, or Replace in Files commands under the Search menu.
-Then check the Use Regular Expressions check box, and any other desired search parameters.
-Enter the Regular Expression to search for, and click Find.
+In the dialog window, select Regular Expressions.
+Enter the Regular Expression to search for, and click Find Next.
 If using Replace or Replace in Files, also enter the text to replace the found text pattern with.

 EmEditor supports backreferences for replacement strings.
 Backreferences are replaced with captured submatches.

 Read the Help pages for information on regular expressions:

 - EmEditor How to: Regular Expression Syntax

 - EmEditor FAQ: Q. What are examples of regular expressions?